As regular readers will know, I’ve recently been sent a Bosch Serie 8 single oven to test at home and share my experiences with a set of weekly posts.

 In week 1, I shared an overview of the most exciting features the oven has to offer, in week 2, I tested out how the Serie 8 supports hassle-free family cooking BoschAssist by making a Courgette and Black Olive Pasta Gratin, in week 3, I trialled PerfectBake with some Lime and White Chocolate muffins.

-And this week, I’ve been using the PerfectRoast function to create a scrumptiously succulent Sunday roast.
+And this week, I’ve been using the PerfectRoast function to create a scrumptiously succulent sage and onion roast chicken for a Sunday roast.

 Who doesn’t love a roast dinner?
 I think there’s something really special about sitting down as a family to enjoy a Sunday roast.
 For us, it’s the most leisurely meal of the week, when we can take our time, catch up on the week’s events, and simply enjoy each other’s company.
 I love how the laid-back atmosphere and abundance of good, hearty food give the whole meal a celebratory feel that’s unique to the weekend.